Leandra Merea Strope, Artistic and Executive Director

 Current Board members:

-- Kristin Trangsrud, Secretary and Grant Writer
+- Kristin Trangsrud, Chair

-- Sue Wallace, Treasurer
+- Jennifer Shen, Treasurer

 These are the responsibilities of the Sisters’ Voices Board of Directors: